raregem1/alx-system_engineering-devops/0x01-shell_permissions/README.md

-the script prints the effective username of the current user
+the script prints all the groups the user is pat of